alaarab/MohrkeGPT/README.md

 # MohrkeGPT Bot

-A Discord bot powered by OpenAI GPT-4-turbo to answer questions, provide information, and read responses aloud in voice channels.
+A Discord bot powered by OpenAI GPT-4-turbo and Dall-e-3 to answer questions, generate images, and read responses aloud in voice channels.

 ## Prerequisites